thanilparsad/Automate_SnipeIT_Script/README.md

-# Automate_SnipeIT_Script
- This is a PowerShell script designed to automate the creation or updating of assets in the organization's Snipe-IT asset management software.
-The script helps ensure that the asset records are accurate and up-to-date.
-The script is fully commented.
-You can refer the code.
+This PowerShell script has been developed to automate the process of creating or updating assets within the organization's Snipe-IT asset management software.
+Its primary objective is to guarantee the accuracy and currency of asset records.
+The script is comprehensively commented for your reference, and it relies on the Snipe-IT PowerShell API wrapper created by Snazy2000, which is available on GitHub.
-This script uses Snipe-IT powershell API wrpper from snazy2000 github